 Online play also offers the chance to play multiple tables at once.
 Experienced online poker players will soon find themselves bored if focusing on just one table even though they are very fast paced games compared to live play.
 Pretty soon they will play 2 to 4 tables at the same time.
 Keeping focus on multiple opponents and flops will help you learn to multitask.
 This will help you greatly when joining a live table, since there is no one to help keep count of all those numbers and everything has to keep going inside your head.

 Another important difference from the digital world to the real world is in fact the digital aspect of online play.
-While playing in any online poker room you are presented with a lot of different information such as your chip count and opponents' chip counts on the fly.
+When playing at poker sites you are presented with a lot of different information such as your chip count and opponents' chip counts on the fly.

 There can also be various statistics displayed about your opponents such as rating, number of times each has folded, number of times they stole the pot, etc. All this readily available data makes a gigantic difference when it comes to calculating odds and helps in your decisions when the dreaded All In is announced.

 In poker offline, you have to keep these numbers going in your head to a certain degree if you are to maintain this edge in the game.
 Even in the best live poker rooms I have seen countless players who overestimate their opponent's stack or misjudge the amount of chips in the pot.
 In a casino you will often hear players asking the dealer how many chips are present.
 This will turn into a lengthy game, which is not possible in online play, as rounds are rigidly timed.

 This again lends its own edge to the game, as some players will use these tactics to frustrate others into making careless moves.
 This is one major disadvantage when you migrate from live play; online players rarely get a chance to develop their patience, especially since many players often play four tables at a time.